jojo-987/github-flow-prac/README.md

-This project is created to practice git flow.
+This project is created to practice github flow.